 Numerical Equivalent Letters

-100 - 92 А
+$100 - 9\hat{2}$ A

 91 - 83 В

-82 - 75 С
+82 - 75 C

 74 - 66 D

 65 - 0 F

 - 4. Achieve a designation of "satisfactory" performance in the clinical and/or laboratory component for NRST courses with a clinical and/or laboratory component.
 When the student's clinical and/or laboratory performance is "satisfactory," the student's nursing course grade will be compiled from the earned theory grade. - 5.
-Earn both a "C" (75%) or higher in theory and a "satisfactory" designation for performance in the clinical and/or laboratory component to be eligible to progress to the next nursing course in NRST courses with a clinical and/or laboratory component. - 6.
+Earn both a "C" (75%) or higher in theory and a "satisfactory" designation for performance in the clinical and/or laboratory component to be eligible to progress to the next NRST course. - 6.
 All class assignments and clinical experiences need to be completed to be able to take the final exam.